-Will there be a list of shareholders entitled to vote at the Meeting?
+Will there be a list of shareholders entitled to vote at the Meeting available for examination?

-Yes, the Company will make a list of shareholders as of the close of business on April 11, 2023 available for examination at the Company's principal executive offices at 2180 Rutherford Road, Carlsbad, California 92008, for ten days prior to the Annual Meeting by contacting the Corporate Secretary.
+Yes, the Company will make a list of shareholders as of the close of business on April 5, 2024 available for examination at the Company's principal executive offices at 2180 Rutherford Road, Carlsbad, California 92008, for ten days prior to the Annual Meeting by contacting the Corporate Secretary.